Newspaper Page Text

 striking the bumper of Lamar's

-car, then 10sing control of thei
+ear, then losing control of their

-own, and @verturning it on Pul
+own, and Overturning it on Pul

 liam street.

-As the result of the impact, Mrs
+As the result of the impact Mrs

 Walt Ray was seriously injured,

-while the others in the car cscaped
+while the others in the car escaped

-with little or no injury.
-Lamar was
+with little or no injury Lamar was

 threatened by an angry mob of